-When the thermostat calls for heating, 24 volts is applied to the blower time-delay relay coil.
-Then, normally open contacts close, causing the indoor blower motor to operate.
+On all models, the 24 volt line will go directly to the terminal board from the transformer.
+The normally open contacts close, causing the indoor blower motor to operate; depending on the indoor blower motor, there may be a delay.
 The circuit between R and Y is completed, closing the circuit to the contactor in the outdoor unit, starting the compressor and outdoor fan motor.

 If the room temperature continues to decrease, the circuit between R and W1 is completed by the second-stage heat room thermostat.
 Circuit R-W1 energizes a heat sequencer.
 The completed circuit will energize supplemental electric heat (if applicable).

 Units with a second heat sequencer can be connected with the first sequencer to W1 on the thermostat.
 They may also be connected to a second heating stage W2 on the thermostat sub-base.